 - Geographical Coverage: Worldwide

-- Time Span: Dependent on data set but generally 1980-2014
+- Time Span: Dependent on the metric set but mostly from 1980 or 1990 onwards

-- Available at: http://data.worldbank.org
+- Available at: data.worldbank.org